prasannavl/prasannavl.com/content/published/2016/10/introducing-winapi-the-evolution.md

 What if you'd like to combine, GDI, DirectX, and GDI plus.
 There's no clean way to do this in .NET.
 But a more practical requirement, is you want to control the underlying graphics technology, and use a framework like Cario, Skia or raw DirectX.

-All of this brought me to this - **You need a clean, stable way to access the Windows API from .NET.** And most importantly, I wanted to solve the problems I mentioned above with WinForms.
+All of this brought me to this - **We need a clean, stable way to access the Windows API from .NET.** And along the way, I also decided to solve the above mentioned issues with WinForms.

-And that brings us to the `WinApi` which ultimately lets you do this, while solving all of the problems above:
+And that brings us to `WinApi` which ultimately lets you do this below, while solving all of the problems above:

 ```c#
 static int Main(string[] args)